Artefacts

 Eliza McCarthy Autograph Book

-Other entries can be found on the Friends and Neighbours page.
+Entries matching other documents are reprinted on the Friends and Neighbours page.

 Click on the thumbnails to open the photos in full